 We have recently published below comments from local practitioners from Germany, Greece and the UK.

-FARNET and FAME are now developing a practical evaluation guide addressed specifically to LAGs.
-The guide will be approved by the four relevant directorates general of the European Commission and will be suitable for use by all types of LAGs.
-Publication is expected by May 2018 and it is hoped that the guide will go some way towards addressing the issues raised by the local practitioners.
+FARNET and FAME have recently developed a practical evaluation guide addressed specifically to LAGs: Evaluating CLLD: Handbook for LAGs and FLAGs – Urban, Rural Coastal.
+It is hoped that the guide will go some way towards addressing the issues raised by the local practitioners.

 Implementation of EAFRD and LEADER has in general become a very complicated highly regulated administrative act and a major challenge for the national authorities as well as for the LAGs and even more for the beneficiaries.
 This high bureaucratic effort is due to ensure that EU money is used to fulfill the EU objectives only.
 Monitoring and evaluation shall show how much the funded measures contribute to the targets of EU policy.